 Edible Plants in Northern California

 Northern California has some of the best hiking trails in the state.
-Many have edible plants, such as blackberries, wild ginger and fennel, growing alongside them.
+Many have edible plants, such as blackberries (pictured above), wild ginger and fennel, growing alongside them.
 Blackberries (Rubus ursinus) can be found in sunny areas close to the water and are smaller than the blackberries you normally see at the fruit stand.
 Wild ginger (Asarum caudatum) has heart-shaped leaves and makes for a stomach-soothing tea or as a spice in many Asian dishes.
 Fennel (Foeniculum vulgare) is a favorite find throughout Northern California.
 The stalks are often eaten by deer in the area and are distinguished by having multiple pinnate leaves.
 When crushed, the leaves smell of licorice.
 Eat with caution, because it can be confused with poisonous water hemlocks.

 Edible Plants in Southern California

 In addition to the edible wild plants, California is rich with medicinal plants.
 One of the more common ones is California Bay tree leaves, which can help with headaches or act as a disinfectant.
 Another plant is wood rose.
-The rose hips are known to have 24 times the amount of Vitamin C as oranges do and is used to treat colds.
+The rose hips (pictured above) are known to have 24 times the amount of Vitamin C as oranges do and is used to treat colds.